max5010cs/pythonJ/crash_course_notes.md

-# line 56 we got items(), it is used with dictionaries (at least now) and it help extract pairs key:value from the dictionary
+# line 53 we got .items(), it is used with dictionaries (at least now) and it help extract pairs key:value from the dictionary
+# line 55 we got sort() is used to sort in order
+# line 57 we got set(), this is used to sort only uniques ones